Hebrew: mishpat (מִשְׁפָּט) – judgment, justice, ordinance

 - Guilt Offering?: Emphasis on restitution or resolving guilt.
 1) Unintentional violations of holy/set apart things 2) Unintentional sins against specific commandments of God which are not to be done.
 3) Intentional sins involving deceit.

-- Penalty or Consequence: Up to 40 stripes; exceeding risks degrading the person.
+- Up to 40 stripes; exceeding risks degrading the person.

 27. Ox Not to Be Muzzled